Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Gf -crossed FSPT Phases

 where $\text{d}$ is the usual coboundary operator, i.e.,

 $\defectO_{r}(\coho{t})$ is the relative obstruction~\cite{Cui2016,Bark2019b,Aasen21}, which for FSPT phases is given by

-The $\tor{F}$-symbols of the torsored theory can be written in terms of the data of the pre-torsored theory by evaluating the diagrams in Eq.~\eqref{eq:F-hat}.
+The $\tor{F}$-symbols of the post-torsor functor theory can be written in terms of the data of the pre-torsor functor theory by evaluating the diagrams in Eq.~\eqref{eq:F-hat}.
 The general expression can be found in Ref.~\onlinecite{Aasen21}; for FSPT phases it is given by \begin{widetext}

 where $e'_\mathpzc{gh} = \bar{\coho{t}}({\bf g},{\bf h}) \otimes e_\mathpzc{gh}$, $f'_\mathpzc{hk} = \bar{\coho{t}}({\bf h},{\bf k}) \otimes f_\mathpzc{hk}$, $a_\mathpzc{g}' = \bar{\coho{t}}({\bf h},{\bf k}) \otimes a_\mathpzc{g} = {}^{\bf g} \bar{\coho{t}}({\bf h},{\bf k}) \otimes a_\mathpzc{g}$, $d'_\mathpzc{ghk} = \bar{\coho{t}}({\bf gh},{\bf k}) \otimes d_\mathpzc{ghk}$, $d''_\mathpzc{ghk}= \bar{\coho{t}}({\bf g},{\bf h}) \otimes \bar{\coho{t}}({\bf gh},{\bf k}) \otimes d_\mathpzc{ghk} = {}^{\bf g}\bar{\coho{t}}({\bf h},{\bf k}) \otimes \bar{\coho{t}}({\bf g},{\bf hk}) \otimes d_\mathpzc{ghk}$, and $d'''_\mathpzc{ghk}= \bar{\coho{t}}({\bf g},{\bf hk}) \otimes d_\mathpzc{ghk}$.